 Find out more about what to look out for and what to do if you spot something unusual HERE.

-I never thought I would fall so much for running, it has transformed my life, the fitness, the clothes, the challenge, the countryside, the social side of running clubs and events, I wish I had started years ago.
+I never thought I would fall so much for running, it has transformed my life, the fitness, the clothes, the challenge, the countryside, the social side of running events and clubs, I wish I had started years ago.

 Don’t wait for something terrible to kick start your fitness journey, go out and do it!